Some Connections Between Discrepancy, Finite Gap Properties, and Pair Correlations: Abstract

 \section{Abstract}

 A generic uniformly distributed sequence $(x_n)_{n \in \mathbb{N}}$ in $[0,1)$ possesses Poissonian pair correlations (PPC).
 Vice versa, it has been proven that a sequence with PPC is uniformly distributed.
-Grepstad and Larcher gave an explicit formula to calculate the discrepancy of a sequence given that it has PPC.
-As a first result, we generalize here their result to the case of converging number variance with exponents $0 < \alpha < 1$.
-Since the highest possible level of uniformity is achieved by low-discrepancy sequences it is tempting to assume that these sequences also have PPC.
-Although there are no such known examples, we prove that every low-discrepancy sequence has at least converging number variance for all exponents $0 < \alpha <1$.
+Grepstad and Larcher gave an explicit upper bound for the discrepancy of a sequence given that it has PPC.
+As a first result, we generalize here their result to the case of $\alpha$-pair correlations with $0 < \alpha < 1$.
+Since the highest possible level of uniformity is achieved by low-discrepancy sequences it is tempting to assume that there are examples of such sequences which also have PPC.
+Although there are no such known examples, we prove that every low-discrepancy sequence has at least $\alpha$-pair correlations for $0 < \alpha <1$.
 According to Larcher and Stockinger, the reason why many known classes of low-discrepancy sequences fail to have PPC is their finite gap property.
 In this article, we furthermore show that the discrepancy of a sequence with the finite gap property plus a condition on the distribution of the different gap lengths can be estimated.
 As a concrete application of this estimation, we re-prove the fact that van der Corput and Kronecker sequences are low-discrepancy sequences.
-Consequently, it follows from the finite gap property that these sequences have converging number variance for exponents $0 < \alpha < 1$.
+Consequently, it follows from the finite gap property that these sequences have $\alpha$-pair correlations for $0 < \alpha < 1$.